Editor’s note: this article previously appeared as a response to misconceptions about the valuation of private companies.

 Valuation in VC land is more of an art than a science.
 That’s because we aren’t continuously trading in private companies – in contrast to what happens with public companies.
 So, to some extent, valuation is in the eye of the beholder, and different accounting approaches can yield different carrying valuations for private companies.
 This post is intended to help demystify private company valuations.

-The value of what VCs give to their limited partners (LPs) is deterministic — cash and stock that can be converted into cash — not based on some theoretical model about hypothetical returns in 7-10 years (so-called “marks”) that cannot accurately be compared across venture capital firms.
+The value of what VCs ultimately distribute to their limited partners (LPs) is deterministic – cash and stock that can be converted into cash – not based on some theoretical model about hypothetical returns in 7-10 years (so-called “marks”).
 Simply put, you can’t game cash.

 A “mark” is a point in time accounting estimate that often varies by firm and does nothing to tell an LP what a company’s ultimate value at exit will be.
 Cash or stock actually realized and distributed to LPs is the only real, non-manipulable measure of a firm’s interim success.

 Venture capital firms and other financial companies are required under Generally Accepted Accounting Principles (GAAP) to “mark to market” the value of their underlying company holdings on a quarterly basis.
 But, unlike a hedge fund, for example — where the mark is based on the actual, marketable value of a public security — venture capital marks are highly variable based on different valuation methods prescribed by different accounting firms and on a venture capital firm’s qualitative assessment of the likely future prospects for that business.
 That means for every company in our portfolio, there is likely another venture capital firm invested in the same company that “marks it” at a different valuation.

 These are the main “mark” valuation methods used by venture firms: